neonevm/neon-evm.docs/docs/developing/integrate/oracles/integrating_pyth.md

         return data;
     }

+    /// @notice This method serves to read the raw data of a Solana data account
+    /// @param solanaAddress The Solana data account address of the price feed
+    /// @param offset The offset in bytes, starting to read from the byte
-    function readSolanaDataAccountRaw(bytes32 solanaAddress, uint64 offset, uint64 len) public view returns(bytes memory) {
+    /// @param len The length of the Solana data account function readSolanaDataAccountRaw(bytes32 solanaAddress, uint64 offset, uint64 len) public view returns(bytes memory) {
         (bool success, bytes memory data) = QueryAccount.data(uint256(solanaAddress), offset, len);
         require(success, "failed to query account data");